chat icon

 Some areas in hospitals prohibit cellular voice calls like in areas such as radiology, there is no incentive to improve signal because cellular voice calls can interfere with operations.
 In these no-call zones, poor cell coverage can benefit hospital staff by ensuring patients and visitors adhere to cell phone and other mobile-device restrictions.

-So, how do hospital administrators strike a balance between providing better cellular coverage where staff, patients, and visitors need it, while also maintaining the integrity of cellular- and device-free zones?
+Hospital administrators must strike a balance between providing better cellular coverage where staff, patients, and visitors need it, while also maintaining the integrity of cellular and device-free zones?

 How to Improve Cell Signal in Hospitals by Zone

-Using a zoned approach, you can improve cell signal in your hospital with a passive distributed antenna system (DAS), which WilsonPro provides.
-This technology boosts cell phone use in hospitals in various locations.
-Unlike active DAS, which relies on installing expensive and complex fiber-optic networks throughout the entire building, passive DAS works by bringing existing outdoor cellular signals into the building.
-These systems, also known as cell signal boosters, can be installed at less than half the cost of active DAS.
+Using a zoned approach, you can improve cell signal in your hospital with a distributed antenna system (DAS), which WilsonPro provides.
+This technology boosts cell phone use in hospitals in various locations, bringing existing outdoor cellular signals into the building.
+These systems, also known as cell signal boosters, can be installed cost effectively.

-Passive DAS is a much better fit for hospitals because it allows cellular coverage to be boosted in specific areas only where it is necessary or appropriate.
-For example, usage of hospital cell phones can be improved in waiting rooms, cafeterias, and other common areas, and signal is not boosted in areas where cellular calls would interfere with processes and procedures.
+A DAS solution is ideal for hospitals because it allows cellular coverage to be boosted in specific areas only where it is necessary or appropriate.
+For example, usage of hospital cell phones can be improved in waiting rooms, cafeterias, and other common areas, and signal is not boosted in areas where cellular calls would interfere with procedures.

 Boosting your hospital’s cell signal is far simpler than you may think.
 Beginning with a site survey, a professional integrator uses a signal meter to determine where coverage is strongest and weakest throughout the building.
 Then, using a zoned approach, cell signal boosters can be added to the desired areas throughout the building.